openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you experience an issue while using the tools,
-file a bug on Launchpad in the `openstack-manuals project
+file a bug on Launchpad in the `openstack-doc-tools project
-<https://bugs.launchpad.net/openstack-manuals>`_ and apply the ``doc-tools``
+<https://bugs.launchpad.net/openstack-doc-tools>`_.
+Do not file issues on
-tag.
-Do not file issues on GitHub.
+GitHub.